 Chapter 9 - Japan – The Proof

-3 min read
+18 min read

 If you share the view that humans are strikingly alike “wherever you go”, you are open to observing other people to get cues about where your society is headed.
 One can learn from folks who have gone through the same things … earlier.
 You apply this lesson every time you ask somebody “experienced” how they dealt with a particular challenge.

 To get cues about where your society is headed – with you along for the ride – there is no better country to study than Japan.
 For a simple reason: the Japanese experienced many of the same things as other people did in developed countries … earlier.
 Reviewing the Japanese experience will uncover the key force driving a country, including its economic development and outcomes in financial markets.
-That will allow us to peak into the future … and prepare for it.
+That will allow us to peek into the future … and prepare for it.

 Let’s start with the shortest of short histories of Japan.